 The Pre-registration phase also adds to errors.
 Failure to review patient eligibility information, non-declaration of copay at the front desk, neglect of pre-authorization for services, and taking incomplete information will lead to RCM inefficiency.

 Claim hold-ups prevent patients from receiving payments.
 If claims are not paid on the first pass and gaps between care completion, billing, and payment increase, you require support.
 An outsourcing RCM partner utilizes tools and technologies that keep tabs on declining payments and records claim denial details.

 - AR Delays Follow-up

-Most outsourcing partners report issues real-time.
+Most outsourcing partners report issues in real-time.
 Getting feedback on the financial functions across your healthcare facility enables you to take timely action.
-For instance, an alert on account receivables, a professionally managed credit balance resolution, continuous monitoring of revenue cycles …can all empower you to improve the financial performance of the healthcare practice.
+For instance, an alert on account receivables, a professionally managed credit balance resolution, and continuous monitoring of revenue cycles …can all empower you to improve the financial performance of the healthcare practice.

 - Posting of Payments